A Best Practice Framework for the Management of Psychological Claims

 Making an insurance claim can be a confusing experience, during an often distressing time in someone’s life.
 When managed well the claims process will provide a pillar of support to the person on claim during their time of greatest need.
 However, if managed poorly, the claims process may impact a person on claim’s ongoing psychological recovery resulting in poor outcomes for both the person making the claim and the Insurer tasked with supporting them.

 In partnership with the Australian and International Life Insurance industry SuperFriend has created a world-first Framework for the Group Insurance and broader Personal Injury Sectors to manage mental health claims using best practice.

 The resources provide a roadmap of practical recommendations to improve the psychological and financial outcomes for the person on claim and the insurer.
-The first two Actions Areas are available below and the remaining six will be released one by one as they are developed.

 TAKING ACTION’S eight Action Area guidelines